Day 5: MCNC maintains push toward digital opportunities

 Mainstream awareness of the access gap continues to grow; such awareness has also inspired a surge in federal, state and local governments discussing solutions and infrastructure upgrades.

 MCNC once again affirms that digital equity is necessary for everyone to have full access to opportunities of civics and culture, health care, learning, employment, and essential goods and services.
 MCNC’s broadband network touches virtually every county in the state, affordably and effectively removing connectivity barriers previously experienced in North Carolina.
-The lack of high-speed Internet and technology is still a challenge for many, particularly in rural areas of the state, but MCNC remains committed to digital equity and inclusion by continuing to offer recommendations, support, technology, and much more towards this important work.
+The lack of high-speed Internet and technology is still a challenge for many, particularly in rural areas of the state, but MCNC remains committed to digital opportunities by continuing to offer recommendations, support, technology, and much more towards this important work.

 Return to the 12th annual 12 Days of Broadband >>>